xyliatgithub/IntroInfoSec-2025/Lab4_New/readme.md

 First, open the link below:
 https://colab.research.google.com/notebooks/
 Click upload and then choose the notebook file you downloaded from the Canvas.
-You will be able to work on the notebook file directly.
+Thenyou can work on the notebook file directly.

 ## Publication References